Cocos Islands mutiny

-The Cocos Islands mutiny was a failed mutiny by Sri Lankan soldiers against British officers, on the Cocos (Keeling) Islands on 8 May 1942, during the Second World War.
+The Cocos Islands mutiny was a mutiny by Sri Lankan soldiers against British officers, on the Cocos (Keeling) Islands on 8 May 1942, during the Second World War.

 The mutineers attempted to seize control of the islands and disable the British garrison.
-However, the mutiny was defeated, the mutineers punished, and the three ringleaders executed; the only British Commonwealth servicemen to be executed for mutiny during the Second World War.
+The mutineers was defeated and punished; the three ringleaders were sentenced to death, becoming the only British Commonwealth servicemen to be executed for mutiny during the Second World War.

 Background

 Units belonging to the Ceylon Defence Force (CDF), including the Ceylon Garrison Artillery (CGA), the Ceylon Light Infantry (CLI) and the Ceylon Volunteer Medical Corps, were mobilised on 2 September 1939, the day before Britain declared war on Nazi Germany.
-The CGA was equipped with six-inch (152 mm) and nine-inch (227 mm) guns.
+The CGA was equipped with 6-inch (152 mm) and 9-inch (227 mm) guns.
 Several of them were posted to the Seychelles and the Cocos Islands, accompanied by contingents of the CLI and the Medical Corps.
 The full contingent of the CDF in the Cocos Islands numbered around 75 personnel.
 It was under the command of Captain George Gardiner, an accountant of an export firm in Colombo at the outbreak of war, he had obtained an emergency war commission.
-Two six-inch guns were deployed on Horsburgh Island, Cocos Atoll, as well as a platoon of the King's African Rifles.
+Two 6-inch guns were deployed on Horsburgh Island, Cocos Atoll, as well as a platoon of the King's African Rifles.